arangodb/docs/3.6/graphs.md

 ---
 layout: default
-description: A Graph consists of vertices and edges
+description: Graphs consist of vertices stored in document collections and directed edges stored in edge collections in ArangoDB.
+title: Graphs in ArangoDB
 ---
 ArangoDB Graphs
 ===============